• Skip to primary navigation

 Instructions

-• Once cool, prick them all over with a toothpick.
+• Once cool, prick them all over with a fork or toothpick.

-• Heat some oil in a wok and deep fry the potatoes until golden brown.
+• Heat the ¼ cup oil in a wok and shallow fry the potatoes until golden brown.
 Remove with a slotted spoon and set aside on some kitchen paper.

-• Dry roast the fennel, cumin, cardamom and cloves in a small fry pan until fragrant.
-Grind to a fine powder in a spice or coffee grinder.
+• Grind the fennel, cloves, and cardamom seeds to a powder in a spice or clean coffee grinder.

-• Whisk the yoghurt in a bowl and add the above spice powder.
-Then tip in the Kashmiri chilli, turmeric, ginger powder and salt and mix well.
+• Whisk the yogurt in a bowl and add the above ground spices.
+Then add in the ginger, Kashmiri chilli, cumin and turmeric powders as well as sea salt and mix well.

 Notes

-2. It takes ages to peel baby potatoes since they have such thin skins.
-So I skip peeling them altogether.
-Saves time!
+2. It takes ages to peel baby potatoes once they are boiled since they have such thin skins.
+So I skip peeling them altogether to save time.

 Tried this recipe?Let us know how it was!